If I were a blueberry, I would want to land my big blue butt in this pan. What a way to go out…

 But it’s okay because we have Blueberry Pie Bars!
 I love getting older, some day I’ll tell you all about it.
 The aches, the pains, the urge to watch Let’s Make a Deal.
 And when did Bob Barker get so hot?

 Such a simple recipe.
 You mix up a standard quick crust of flour, butter etc. Remove one cup before pressing in the bottom of pan, to use for the crumble on top.
 (I am giving you a visual of this so you don’t forget this step… I am old.
-I always forget).
+I always forget this step).

 Mix up your filling ingredients that include eggs and sour cream …yes sour cream!
 How clever is that?
 Us oldies, we got the secrets!
 Top with that cup of crust mixture you saved, and bake.

 I used fresh blueberries but you can substitute frozen, just don’t thaw them.
 Use them frozen or you will have a big blue mess on your hands.
 It will still taste good but it won’t be pretty.
 I like pretty.